in

 They contain real meat and each piece has just 24 calories.

-Milk-Bone Soft & Chewy Dog Treats, Chicken Recipe, 25 Ounce Made with Real Chicken Breast
+Milk-Bone Soft & Chewy Dog Treats, Chicken Recipe With Chicken Breast, 25 Ounce Container

 • Soft and chewy dog treats made with real chicken breast